 My default was to hide my faults and mistakes from myself and others in order to avoid the inevitable disappointment of God.
 Mindfulness cannot happen in the absence of confession.
 Mindfulness is the practice of being aware of where we are, how we feel, and letting what really is be visible.
 Mindfulness is refusing to hide, even from ourselves.

 What helped me change this in part was a book by Nancy Missler called Be Ye Transformed.
 In it she discusses the inner court ritual practice by the priests in their temple duties.
 They performed it throughout the day, every time they needed to enter the inner court.
 The first part of the ritual involves the bronze lavers.
 These were large bronze bowls on bronze pedestals.
 The inside of each bowl was mirrored so the priest could see himself.
 The priest would look at his reflection, make his confession, and then wash his hands before he could handle the sacrifice brought by a supplicant.

 The mirrored bowl fascinated me.
 When we look at a mirror, we experience ourselves in two ways.
 Firstly, we see our faces and bodies as they are, flaws and assets staring back at us.
 Secondly, we see what others see.
 In that moment we are mindful of who we are.
 As I learned to look into the bronze laver in my mind, I began to own my emotions and belief systems in a deeper way.
-I would look at the mirror in my soul and see sadness, frustration, and anger, but I also saw gifts, glimmers of joy, and deep affection for my family.
+I would look in the mirror in my soul and see sadness, frustration, and anger, but I also saw gifts, glimmers of joy, and deep affection for my family.

 The New Testament rounds out the meaning of confession.
 The root of the word in the Greek means to say the same thing.
-For awhile I puzzled over this.
+For a while, I puzzled over this.
 The same thing as what?
 But remember the mirror.
 I confessed what I saw.
 In confession, I am restating what my heart knows, what my body feels, and what my mind believes.
-In the New Testament, confession is not merely a stating of failure; it is a profession of faith.
+In the New Testament, confession is not merely a statement of failure; it is a profession of faith.
 I confess Jesus and His resurrection even as I confess my humanity in both its fallen state and as a reflection of God’s image.